sergegithub22/sergegithub22/README.md

-- 👋 Hi there, I’m Serge
+## 👋 Hi there, I’m Serge
-- 👀 I’m interested in front-end
+- 💞️ I’m interested in front-end and many other things
-- 🌱 I’m currently learning html, css, js
+- 🌱 I’m currently learning html, css, js and everything related to front-end dev
-- 💞️ I’m looking for some job now as junior front-end developer
+- 👀 I’m looking for some job now as junior front-end developer
 - 📫 How to reach me ...

 <!---